JamesJokDutAkuei/Formative-2-Data-Processing/README.md

 - load `data/processed/audio_features.csv`, apply the saved scaler, and predict a speaker label with `voice_auth_model_v2.pkl` (falling back to the legacy CNN if the new model is absent)
-- deny access if face/voice predictions disagree—unless the voice result is the explicit `unknown` class
+- deny access if face/voice predictions disagree or if either modality resolves to the explicit `unknown` class
 - attempt to produce real product recommendations via `models/recommender_pipeline.pkl`, otherwise emit deterministic stub items